mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

     input/defaults/surrogates/temporal/calvad_gai_diurnal_factors_2012.csv

-The Calvad diurnal profiles are given by GAI, day-of-week, and the four Calvad vehicle types.
+The CalVAD diurnal profiles are given by GAI, day-of-week, and the four CalVAD vehicle types.
 The CSV file format used is:

     REGION,DOW,HR,LD,LM,HH,SBUS
     1,sun,0,0.010251,0.014314,0.031505,0